vanessamrios/vanessamrios/README.md

 ### Hi there, I'm Vanessa.

 - :seedling: I’m a newly graduated in Software Development at [Trybe](https://github.com/betrybe)
-- 🧠 Currently learning Typescript
+- 🧠 Currently studyng Google Data Analytics Certificate
 - 😄 Pronouns: she/her
 - :speech_balloon: Ask me about my dog
 - :joy: Fun fact: I used to be afraid of dogs